J-1 Visa Guide for Exchange Visitors

 The short-term scholar program allows professors and researchers to visit the United States.
 This program is limited to 6 months.
 During this time, participants may give lectures, provide training, among other things.

-• Be a professor, a research scholar, or someone with similar education and experience
+• Someone with similar education and experience

 SPECIALIST